-Camosun students and alumni check out human books to learn about careers
+Camosun students and alumni check out living books to learn about careers

-Whether it's accounting, marketing, mechanical engineering, human resources or financial management, construction trades or public relations, it's always better to learn about a career from someone who's currently working in the profession.
+Whether it's accounting, athletic therapy, woodworking, sport management or public relations, it's always better to learn about a career from someone who's currently working in the profession.

-On Wednesday, March 4, the Camosun Library, in co-ordination with the Co-op Education and Student Employment office, is offering a Living Library event featuring human or "living" books in various employment fields relevant to programs offered at the college's Interurban campus, like business administration, engineering, technologies, trades, sport and recreation, marketing, finance and more.
+On Wednesday, November 21, Camosun's Student and Alumni Employment Services is offering a Living Library event featuring human or "living" books in various employment fields relevant to programs offered at the college's Interurban campus, like business administration, human resource management, construction, sport and recreation, marketing, finance and more.

 Living Libraries first began in Denmark in 2000, with the "Human Library Project."
 The concept has since spread around the world.

-More than 20 of the 31 human books available to talk to students at the event are successful Camosun alumni.
+Many of the human books available to talk to students at the event are successful Camosun alumni.

-If you are a Camosun College student or alumnus and interested in learning about different careers, if you're curious about successful job paths, or just like to meet people for advice, then register now for the next Living Library event, set for Wednesday, March 4, 2015, 9am to 11am and 1pm to 3pm in the Camosun Interurban campus Library or find out more by visiting: camosun.ca/library.
+If you are a Camosun College student or alumnus and interested in learning about different careers, curious about successful job paths, or just like to meet people, then register for the Living Library event, November 21, 9 to 11am and 1 to 3pm in the Camosun Interurban campus Library by visiting: camosun.ca/library